opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. index:: sort

-cv::sort
+sort
 --------
-.. cfunction:: void sort(const Mat\& src, Mat\& dst, int flags)
+.. c:function:: void sort(const Mat\& src, Mat\& dst, int flags)

     Sorts each row or each column of a matrix